DefualtCoder/ServerGridEditorWIP/README.md

 # Source

-I will Provide the source of this PR to any who ask.
-I will not push this to the Original ServerGridEditor Repo!
+The source of this PR is now available to all.
+As of 28 Jan 2019, I have pushed this PR to the Original ServerGridEditor Repo!

 If you have any questions or found any issues, please ask/report in the issues section.